 How will a person's driver's license be affected by ARD?

 There are many benefits to a person being able to resolve a DUI case through ARD (no criminal conviction for example), but one of the most significant is the greatly-reduced length of time that a person's driver's license will be prospectively suspended.
 The prospect of being found not guilty at trial aside (or an alternative favorable resolution such as the charges being withdrawn when appropriate), if a person is convicted of a first offense DUI in Pennsylvania and does not resolve his or her case through the ARD program, the person's driver's license will be suspended for one year.

 How long will my driver's license be suspended if I resolve my DUI case through ARD?

 Under present Pennsylvania law, a person who resolves his or her DUI case through ARD will not be subject to a license suspension at all if the person's blood alcohol content (BAC) at the time of the testing (Breathalyzer or blood test) was less than 0.10%.

 If the person's BAC at the time of testing was at least 0.10% but less than 0.16%, the mandatory driver's license suspension is for 30 days.

-A person's driver's license will be suspended for 60 days, however, if: 1) the person's blood alcohol content at the time of testing was 0.16% or higher; 2) the person's blood alcohol content is not known due to a refusal to take the Breathalyzer or blood test for example; or 3) an accident was caused in which bodily injury or damage to a vehicle or other property resulted in connection with the events involving the current offense.
+A person's driver's license will be suspended for 60 days, however, if: 1) the person's blood alcohol content at the time of testing was 0.16% or higher; 2) the person's blood alcohol content is not known due to a refusal to take the Breathalyzer or blood test for example; 3) the DUI involved a controlled substance (or substances) such as marijuana or cocaine; or 4) an accident was caused in which bodily injury or damage to a vehicle or other property resulted in connection with the events involving the current offense.